Match / FAQs / Applicants / Eligibility and Participation

 1. Which students are eligible to participate in the APPIC Match and attend an APPIC-member internship program?

-All of nearly 800 APPIC-member doctoral internship sites are required to recruit all of their positions via the APPIC Match.
-While most APPIC-member programs are also accredited by the American Psychological Association (APA) or the Canadian Psychological Association (CPA), about 100 programs are not currently accredited.
-Internship programs that are not APPIC members are not eligible to participate in the Match or the Post-Match Vacancy Service.
+As of July, 2023, there are 821 APPIC-member internship sites, all of which are required to recruit all of their internship positions via the APPIC Match.
+A total of 687 of these sites are accredited by the American Psychological Association (APA) or the Canadian Psychological Association (CPA), while the rest are not currently accredited.
+Internship sites that are not APPIC members are not eligible to participate in the APPIC Match or the Post-Match Vacancy Service.

 Applying to both participating and non-participating internship programs may result in your having to make some difficult choices.
 Basically, applicants who participate in the Match would only be able to accept a position from a non-participating internship program: (1) PRIOR to submitting a Rank Order List for either Phase of the Match (applicants who do this must then immediately submit a formal withdrawal from the Match), or (2) AFTER receiving their results on the associated APPIC Match Day and learning that they are not matched to any internship program.